iverson1234tw/J_SelectionBox/README.md

 - (void)buttonValueDidChange:(UILabel *)label {

-    // You can do something while label text changed
+    // You can do something here when label text changed

 }
 ```